Module Code: POU44040

 - Assess the nature and impact of democracy in African states

-- Analyze the nature and impact of economic crisis and reform on the continent
+- Analyze the nature and impact of economic crisis and reform

 - Debate whether or not external aid has helped or hindered African states